 - “Beyond Survival: Saudi Arabia’s Foreign Policy Toward U.S. – China Competition”

 ◊ Winner, 2025 Gulf Studies Graduate Paper Award, Gulf Studies Symposium, Gulf International Forum, Georgetown University, 2025. - “How Do Middle Powers Navigate Great Power AI and Technological Rivalries?”
-(With Lawrence Rubin)
+(With Lawrence Rubin and Ahmet Ergurum)

-- “Mediation as Strategy: Comparing Saudi and Qatari Roles in Regional Conflict Resolution” (With Tingyi Wang)
+- “Mediation as Strategy: Comparing Saudi and Chinese Roles in Regional Conflict Resolution” (With Tingyi Wang and Rufei Li)